Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 Trae is worth trying if you work on websites, web apps, or coding projects where AI assistance can speed up development.

-Trae is especially useful for people who already understand the objective of their project but want help executing it faster.
-If you know your website structure is messy and needs to be rebuilt, Trae can help you move faster — but you still need to know what a good final result should look like.
+Trae is especially useful for people who already understand their project objective but want help executing it faster.
+If you know your website structure is messy and needs a rebuild, Trae can help you move faster.
+But you still need to know what a good final result looks like.
 That is where human judgment matters.

 Prompt quality makes a big difference